bhovhannes/redux-action-chain-hor/README.md

 dispatch(action3('boo'))
 ```

-components connected to Redux store will be updated 3 times - once after each `dispatch` call.
+components connected to Redux store will be notified 3 times - once after each `dispatch` call.
+Depending on connected components that can have negative impact on performance.